 Growing up outside of the Adirondacks, Kelly has developed an affinity for the great outdoors.
 She really enjoys a range of outdoor activities, including hiking, camping, running and biking.
 She completed her first triathlon last summer, and has run several half marathons.
 She loves sports and played soccer, basketball, and lacrosse in high school, and continued playing soccer throughout college.
 Kelly became a teacher to influence the lives of children, and there’s no better place to do that than here.
 She feels that Oliverian is more than a school, but is a community where the students and staff all learn from one another and grow together.
 She’s excited to bring a fresh and innovative perspective to learning, and hopes to instill some of her passion for math into the students.

-Peter Tice, Science Teacher, was a new addition to Oliverian in the 2011-2012 school year.
+Dr. Peter Tice, Dean of Studies and Science Teacher, was a new addition to Oliverian in the 2011-2012 school year.
 Following university teaching as a graduate student and several years teaching in public school alternative and mainstream programs, he decided to come to Oliverian to follow his passion for small-group, holistic education.
 Peter received his BS Degree in Geology from McGill University in 1995, and his MS and PhD Degrees in Magma Crystallization Dynamics and Alkaline Crystal Chemistry from the University of New Orleans in 2009 and 2010, respectively.
 Peter lives on Oliverian’s campus with his wife, Sherri, and their children, Justin, Calvin, and Emaline.